oracle-livelabs/pts/ai-agentics/introduction/introduction.md

 ### **Why AI Agents Matter?**
-AI agents are transforming industries by automating sophisticated workflows, boosting productivity, and enabling scalable solutions.
-Integrated with systems like Oracle Database 23ai (11.15% market share in relational databases), they streamline tasks like customer support and data analysis, reducing costs and errors.
+AI agents are transforming industries by automating sophisticated workflows, boosting productivity, and enabling intelligent scalable solutions.
+Integrated with databases like Oracle Database 23ai, they enhance tasks like enterprise customer support and data analysis, reducing costs and errors.
 For developers, mastering AI agents unlocks opportunities to build innovative, competitive solutions.

-### **Understanding LLM Agents**
+### **Understanding the AI Agent Architecture**

-AI Architecture LLM Agents are AI systems that can:
+AI Agent system have the following characteristics :

-Plan and Reason: Analyze a task and determine necessary steps Use Tools: Execute functions to gather information or perform actions Maintain Context: Remember conversation history and previous actions Make Decisions: Choose appropriate next steps based on observations The agent we're building today follows the ReAct pattern (Reasoning + Acting):
+Plan and Reason: Analyze a task and determine the necessary steps
+Tools: Execute functions to gather information or perform actions.
+Maintain Context: Remember conversation history and previous actions.
+Make Decisions: Choose appropriate next steps based on observations.
 Reasoning: The agent thinks through the problem
 Acting: The agent takes action based on reasoning
 Observation: The agent observes the result